jadeforrest/blog/content/posts/2023-03-05--steel-threads/index.md

 Steel Threads are a software design technique that result in delivering your software in vertical slices.
 The term tends to be used to describe the initial vertical slices of a system.
 They’re closely related concepts, but not completely the same.

+I've also heard of Steel Threads being referred to as "tracer bullets".

 Image by <a href="https://pixabay.com/users/steenjepsen-1490089/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1232723">Steen Jepsen</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1232723">Pixabay</a>